ajanin/uni2ascii/README.md

     from uni2ascii import uni2ascii
     ascii_string = uni2ascii('і lоѵе üńісοdе')

-It's quite easy to add new transliterations.
-See the function `get_translits` in `__init__.py`.
+It's quite easy to add new transliterations by just copying and pasting offending strings into the code.
+See the function `get_translits()` in `__init__.py`.
 Feel free to contact me or do a pull request if you find useful ones that aren't there.

 ## Notes